aleen42/PersonalWiki/Programming/JavaScript/high_performance/virtual_dom/virtual_dom.md

 **Virtual DOM** is a new concept brought to me when I was learning React, which is one of the famous modern Front-end framework, built by Facebook.
 Before learning that concept, I have known that browsers will create two internal data structures when it has completed downloading all resources needed for accessing a site.
 One is **a DOM tree** (Document Object Model), and the other is **a render tree**.
 Both of them are constructed as a tree, with almost different duties.
 (To learn more about them, we can read the session of my note, "[Repaints and Reflows](./../dom_scripting/dom_scripting.md#3-repaints-and-reflows)")

 In React, Virtual DOM is an algorithm, which can compare two different DOM trees fast, and calculate the difference between them.
 With the result, it can easily change contents of a site without accessing all nodes in the DOM tree, which means that even though you are accessing a large complicated site, the application itself still can refresh certain part of the page easily.

-To take it simple, we can conclude the Virtual DOM algorithm in three following steps:
+To make it simple, we can conclude the Virtual DOM algorithm in the three following steps:

 1. Create a structure with JavaScript objects to represent the DOM tree, when data has been changed.
 2. Make a comparison between the new structure created in step one, and the old structure before data changed.